cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M3Docs/Supply Chain Model Control Manual.md

 # Supply Chain Model
 ## Control Manual

-This document provides a comprehensive guide to all controls and functions available in the Meatpacking Industry Market Effects model.
+This document provides a comprehensive guide to all controls and functions available in the Supply Chain model.

 ## Primary Controls